About Amish Acres Historic Farm & Heritage Resort

 The Only Amish Farm Listed in The National Register of Historic Places

-Experience the restoration of the Stahly-Nissley-Kuhns farmstead, the only Amish farm listed in The National Register of Historic Places.
+Experience the restoration of the Stahly-Nisley-Kuhns farmstead, the only Amish farm listed in The National Register of Historic Places.
 Widow Barbara Stahly and her five sons migrated from Germany to the southwest corner of Elkhart County, in 1839, making them, according to University of Chicago historian James Landing, likely the first Amish settlers in Indiana.

 By 1873 son Christian had acquired eighty acres of land to build a house and barn for his son Moses.
 From that beginning rose the main house in 1893.
-Noah Nissley, his wife’s cousin, purchased the farm from Moses and at his retirement, in turn sold it to his son-in-law Manasses Kuhns.
+Moses Stahly sold the farm to his wife's cousin, Noah Nisley, who at his retirement, in turn sold it to his son-in-law Manasses Kuhns.
 Moses sold the farm because he was moving his family to Kansas.

 Following a year of meticulous restoration Amish Acres opened to the public in 1970.
 Since then visitors have experienced life as it was and in most families continues to be lived by the Amish surrounding Nappanee.
 See the recent article in Home & Away magazine for an overview of the farm's activities.